Expectations of Adjunct Faculty Members

 - College policy requires you use the official email address provided by Yavapai College in Outlook Web Access (email@example.com) upon completion of your credentialing.
 It is expected that you will monitor the email account regularly for official correspondence from Yavapai College and your Division, and respond to students in a timely and professional manner.
 You may access your email account through the myYC Portal login, also located on the Yavapai College Homepage.

 - Attend such meetings and workshops as may be necessary to obtain or renew certification or essential licensure requirements, including EDU-150, Instruction, Management and Assessment in the Classroom, required of new faculty within two years of hire.
-EDU-150 is an online (Blackboard) class with four modules.
+EDU-150 is an online (Canvas) class with four modules.
 Since it is a closed class, please contact Chris Heyer, Adjunct Faculty Coordinator (firstname.lastname@example.org), prior to registration or for more information.

 - Document the completion of three (3) hours per semester of professional development activities related to the discipline area and student learning.
 This can be training provided in adjunct faculty meetings, or professional development opportunities provided on campus by your division, TELS, or the faculty GIFT Center.